CjS77/tari_payment_server/SHOPIFY_INTEGRATION.md

 rate is updated, as well as a global rate set in a metaobject variable in the odd instance where a product or variant price has not been set yet.

+### Inportant note!

-**Important**: The source of truth for the exchange rate is the value in the Tari Payment Server database, not the store.
+The source of truth for the exchange rate is the value in the Tari Payment Server database, _not the store_.
 If you update the exchange rate in the store, or alter the Tari price in the metafield for a product, then any orders using those products will display the wrong price, and you will get a mismatch between the amount the payment server is expecting and the final order price on the customer's invoice.

-You can use the CLI utility to update the exchange rate; this will reset all the [metafield] values in the shopify product list.
+You can use the [`taritools`]  CLI utility to update the exchange rate; this will reset all the [metafield] values in the shopify product list.

 You can freely update the USD price of products in the store.
-The payment server will detect this update and update the [metafield] value for the product automatically.
+The payment server will detect this update and update the [metafield] value for the product automatically (assuming your [webhooks](#configure-webhooks-to-interact-with-your-server) have been set up correctly).

+### Another important note

-**Note**: The base unit for Tari is  _microTari (μT)_.
+The base unit for Tari is  _microTari (μT)_.
 The `tari_price` metafield always represents the price in μT, and therefore any representation of the price in XTR **must** be divided by 1,000,000 to get the price in XTR.

+### Updating the shopify templates

   In `snippets/price.liquid` (or whatever your theme uses to display price) replace the content with:
  ```html
   {% assign formatted_price = price | times: rate | divided_by: 1000000 %}